8 Reasons Why Being A Bartender Is A Difficult Job

 1. Working long hours and weekends

 Bartenders usually work long hours.
 They are expected to arrive early to prep the bar and stay until closing to tally the night’s earnings and maintain the end-of-day inventory.
-This can mean bartenders usually don’t have time for a fulfilling personal life as while most others are active, they would be sleeping, and while others are having fun, they are working.
-Additionally, most bartenders have to work weekends as those are the busiest times, meaning even less free time to spend with loved ones.
+This can mean bartenders usually don’t have time for a fulfilling personal life, as while most others are active, they would be sleeping, and while others are having fun, they are working.
+Additionally, most bartenders have to work weekends, as those are the busiest times, meaning even less free time to spend with loved ones.

 1. Maintaining accurate inventory